Walmart, Sam’s Club to dispense COVID-19 medication through federal pharmacy program - NewsBreak

 BENTONVILLE, Ark. ( KNWA/KFTA ) — Walmart and Sam’s Club pharmacies are ready to receive and dispense COVID-19 antiviral medications authorized by the U.S. Food and Drug Administration.

-According to a news release from Walmart , the retailers will begin dispensing Paxlovid and Molnupiravir this week as supplies allow.New COVID-19 cases in US soar to highest levels on record

-The release says the medication will only be available at certain Walmart and Sam’s Club locations in a limited number of states until more supply is available.
+The release says the medication will only be available at certain Walmart and Sam’s Club locations in a limited number of states, including Virginia, until more supply is available.

 The medication is only available with a prescription from a health care provider.
-Customers and health care providers can go to walmart.com/covidmedication and use the store locator to find their nearest store that is carrying the medication to send the electronic prescription.Walmart extends COVID-leave policy until March 2022
+Customers and health care providers can go to walmart.com/covidmedication and use the store locator to find their nearest store that is carrying the medication to send the electronic prescription.Biden: Walmart, FedEx, UPS to work overtime to ease supply chain crisis

 Since the medications are prescribed to those with COVID-19, it will only be available at Walmart and Sam’s Club by curbside pickup or drive-through pharmacy windows, according to the release.